Accurate Machine Learning Interatomic Potentials for Polyacene Molecular Crystals: Application to Single Molecule Host-Guest Systems: Methods

 The reference calculations for geometry relaxations, atomic forces, energies, and stresses of the molecular crystal structures are performed at the DFT level.
-All DFT calculations are conducted using the FHI-aims~\cite{Blum2009} and VASP~\cite{kresse1993ab,kresse1994ab,kresse1996efficiency,kresse1996efficient} codes, employing the Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional~\cite{Perdew1996} with many-body dispersion~\cite{Tkatchenko2009} corrections to account for long-range van der Waals interactions.
+All DFT calculations are conducted using the FHI-aims~\cite{Blum2009} and VASP~\cite{kresse1993ab,kresse1994ab,kresse1996efficiency,kresse1996efficient} codes, employing the Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional~\cite{Perdew1996} with van der Waals corrections (vdW)~\cite{Tkatchenko2012, Tkatchenko2009} for FHI-AIMS and VASP, respectively.
 We confirm that the relaxation algorithms in both VASP and FHI-aims produce vibrational frequency calculations that differ by no more than $\wavenumber{1.9}$, $\wavenumber{1.3}$, and $\wavenumber{4.6}$ for intermolecular, intramolecular, and C-H stretching modes, respectively.
 This ensures consistency and reliability for comparative analysis.

 The on-the-fly machine learning algorithm in VASP dynamically constructs an accurate ML potential during AIMD simulations.
 It trains a kernel-based Gaussian process regression model using DFT-calculated energies, forces, and stresses for a selected subset of configurations.
 The algorithm assesses predictive uncertainty through Bayesian error estimates for each configuration encountered during the simulation~\cite{jinnouchi2019fly}.
 If the uncertainty exceeds a user-defined threshold, new DFT calculations are performed, and the resulting data are added to the training set to further refine the potential.
+The resulting DFT energies, forces and stresses are printed in the \texttt{ML\_AB} file, which contains the reference values for all selected configurations.
+These values serve as the ground-truth DFT data for training the potential, while the MLIP itself guides efficient sampling of relevant configurations.
+Structuring DFT reference data into the \texttt{ML\_AB} file allows VASP MLIP to be trained on external datasets without performing additional DFT calculations, as demonstrated in Methods.

 In the MACE machine learning architecture, atomic structures are represented as graphs, where nodes correspond to atoms in three-dimensional space, and any two nodes within a cutoff distance are connected.
 Multiple high body-order message-passing iterations are performed to update the features associated with each node in the network.
 The final atomic site energy prediction is obtained as a function of all node states generated throughout the iterations.
 In this work we used VASP version 6.4.2 and MACE version 0.3.10.